Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Medium Telephoto

 A medium telephoto can also be excellent for wildlife within a landscape shot.
-When you aren’t looking for a close-up of the animal but instead want to show the animal in its environment.
+When you aren’t looking for a close-up of the animal but instead want to show it in its natural environment.

 We use and recommend the Canon 24-70 mm for this.